Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 Overall, making aliyah is a straightforward process as long as you meet the criteria and have all the necessary documents.

-What documents do I need for consular verification?
+What documents do I need for interview verification?

 The list of documents will vary depending on your personal situation.
 Thus, there is no such thing as unnecessary documents.
-Any documents and even photos from family archives can be unexpectedly useful in passing the consular check.
+Any documents and even photos from family archives can be unexpectedly useful.

 • Birth certificate;